 The hands of time keep turning.
 No matter how badly you want to run from it, April 15th is close.
 Now, some of you have responsibly filed your taxes.
 You might already be wasting your huge tax return.
 But, there are some of you who are calling out, “Maranatha”, but yet God patiently waits for […]

 It’s that time of year again when all of us procrastinators are scrambling to get all of our tax information together so that we can pay our taxes without going over the April 15th deadline.
 I for one dread this time of year every year.
-I know I’m going to be spending 1-2 nights tracking […]
+I know I’m going to be spending 1-2 nights tracking down […]

 Leasing a luxury car and having lots of stuff bought with plastic money does not make you successful.
 Here’s why you should live a lifestyle you can afford.